 The Department of the Treasury, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other Federal agencies to take this opportunity to comment on proposed and/or continuing information collections, as required by the Paperwork Reduction Act of 1995.
 Currently the Bureau of the Fiscal Service within the Department of the Treasury is soliciting comments concerning the Management of Federal Agency Disbursements.

 Written comments should be received on or before November 12, 2019 to be assured of consideration.

 Direct all written comments and requests for additional information Start Printed Page 48213to Bureau of the Fiscal Service, Bruce A. Sharp, Room #4006-A, P.O.
 Box 1328, Parkersburg, WV 26106-1328, or email@example.com.

 Start Supplemental Information

 Abstract: This regulation requires that most Federal payments be made by Electronic Funds Transfer (EFT); sets forth waiver requirements; and provides for a low-cost Treasury-designated account to individuals at a financial institution that offers such accounts.

 Current Actions: Extension of a currently approved collection.

 Type of Review: Regular.

-Affected Public: Businesses or other for-profit institutions, Individuals or households, Not-for-profit institutions.
+Affected Public: Individuals or Households, Business or other for-profit institutions, Not-for-profit Institutions.

 Estimated Number of Respondents: 1,300.